2022 Virtual Course for School Teachers

-The British School at Athens is delighted to invite UK school teachers to attend a free virtual CPD course, focusing on the OCR GCSE Classical Civilisation module ‘Myth and Religion‘.
-Participants will follow a series of four virtual lectures, introducing the main themes of the module and providing new case studies beyond the GCSE syllabus.
-By the end of the course, participants will have a sound working knowledge of myth and religion in Classical Athens, helping them to teach this material to students with confidence.
+The British School at Athens is delighted to invite UK school teachers to attend a free virtual CPD course, focusing on the theme ‘Myth & Religion‘.
+Participants will follow a series of four virtual lectures, introducing the main themes of the module and providing new case studies beyond the school syllabus.

 The British School at Athens organises a four-day intensive course for school teachers of Greek civilisation in the UK and Ireland which explores Ancient Greek history and archaeology through site tours and lectures.
 The course covers a number of key subjects in the new GCSE and A level in Ancient History and Classical Civilisation syllabus.